 The Bottom Line

 Choose Fitbit if you want affordable all-day activity tracking with basic HRV features and don't need deep recovery insights.
-Choose Oura Ring if sleep and recovery optimization are your priority and you prefer wearing something invisible that excels at overnight metrics.
+Choose Oura Ring 4 if sleep and recovery optimization are your priority, you want the best HRV accuracy, and you prefer wearing something invisible that excels at overnight metrics.

 Detailed Reviews